akash2101h/DecodeLabs-Internship/decodelabs-project1/README.md

 # DecodeLabs Internship - Project 1

 This is my first project as a backend development intern at DecodeLabs.

 I built a simple REST API using FastAPI and Python.

 ## What I built
 I built a REST API which is basically a server that listens for requests and responds with data.

 Specifically:
-Someone visits /products → the server responds with a list of products, Someone visits /products/1 → the server responds with only that one product, Someone sends a POST request to /products → the server creates a new product and saves it
+Someone visits /products → the server responds with a list of products

+Someone visits /products/1 → the server responds with only that one product

+Someone sends a POST request to /products → the server creates a new product and saves it

 All responses are in JSON format and the server runs locally on port 8000.

 The server is "stateless" meaning it doesn't remember anything between requests, every request is treated fresh.

 ## Technologies Used
 - Python

 - FastAPI

 - Uvicorn

 ## How to run this project